Haeryu/tomo/README.md

-Tomo: Object form Mathematical Operation
+Tomo: Object for Mathematical Operation